Andaman serpent eagle: Breeding

 The serpent eagle genus has been known to perform elaborate aerial courtship routines.
 Aerial courtship displays are not the same for every species, however, for raptorial species, this means both birds will fly together and perform various movements and displays such as locking talons, rolling and diving.

 Threats or survival

 The Andaman serpent eagle is currently facing population decline which has been influenced by various threats to the species itself and their habitat.

 Agriculture, logging practices and tourism are the most dangerous threat for this species currently because they all require the destruction of natural habitat.
 The Andaman serpent eagles are only found on the Andaman islands and do not migrate elsewhere.
 This means that they are extremely dependent on the forested habitat and the loss of these habitats may lead to a decrease in reproductive and hunting success which will further harm the population.

-In culture or Relationship to humans
+Relationship to humans

 This species' main relationship with humans is described in the above section and consists mostly of competition for habitat and consumption.